Watch closely and explain frequently: Liberia's Ebola lessons

-MONROVIA/DAKAR, March 13 Seven months after Ebola paralysed Liberia's capital, Friday marked 21 days since the country registered a case of the virus - offering lessons to its neighbours on the importance of surveillance and education in beating the deadly epidemic.
+MONROVIA/DAKAR Seven months after Ebola paralysed Liberia's capital, Friday marked 21 days since the country registered a case of the virus - offering lessons to its neighbors on the importance of surveillance and education in beating the deadly epidemic.

 Then officials discovered an itinerant charcoal trader had brought it back to the sprawling suburbs.